JackWilton1594/SP-Devonshire/README.md

 # _Dick of Devonshire_ data
-This repository contains data associated with Brett Greatley-Hirsch, Matteo Pangallo, and Rachel White, “ ‘Text up his name’: The Authorship of the Manuscript Play _Dick of Devonshire_”, forthcoming in _Studies in Philology_.
+This repository contains data associated with Brett Greatley-Hirsch, Matteo Pangallo, and Rachel White, “ ‘Text up his name’: The Authorship of the Manuscript Play _Dick of Devonshire_”, _Studies in Philology_ 121.1 (2024).
 For more information, please consult the published article.

 The data is released under a [CC BY 4.0 license](https://creativecommons.org/licenses/by/4.0/).